Major non-NATO ally: India as a major defense partner

 In June 2019, American lawmakers provided for enhancements to the strategic status of India, though this fell short of designating the country as an MNNA.

-United Arab Emirates as a major defense partner

-In 2024, the United States recognized the United Arab Emirates as a major defense partner.
+Some analysts have described the level of cooperation between the two countries as comparable to that of certain U.S. Major Non-NATO Allies, although India continues to emphasize its policy of strategic autonomy and has not sought formal alliance status.